Centre for London: Activities

 The Centre has published several reports on good work, skills and the digital economy.
 In 2013, it published an influential report by Kitty Usher, arguing that the Mayor of London should be given the power to set a statutory minimum wage for the capital.
 A 2014 report by Charles Leadbeater coined the term "Endies" (short for Employed with No Disposable Income or Savings) in describing the large percentage of Londoners in work but struggling with the capital's high cost of living.

 The Centre has also been known for its work on East London's digital economy, including A Tale of Tech City the first independent report on the East London digital cluster, —and Connecting Tech City, an initiative aimed at connecting local young people and London's digital firms.
 It also set up a digital platform -wearedotdotdot— that allows young people to find digital skills programmes and training opportunities in Tech City.
 In 2016, the Centre put forward recommendations for how the Mayor of London could support digital growth and innovation, including to introduce a chief digital officer, which Sadiq Khan committed to appointing on his election.

-More recently in 2018, the Centre published Human Capital, a report produced in association with Ernst & Young, which suggested that almost a third of London's jobs have high potential for automation.
+In 2018, the Centre published Human Capital, a report produced in association with Ernst & Young, which suggested that almost a third of London's jobs have high potential for automation.
 It found that London's economy and workers are well-placed to adapt but called on policymakers to think radically about their response to workforce change.